 Child XY is a work in progress behavior wise, but has expressed, and taken an interest in doing well in her school work, in which, she is a good candidate for this study and I hope to be apart of her progress.

-Section 2: Collecting Data about social and academic language proficinecy
+Section 2: Collecting Data about social and academic language proficinecy proficiency

 Upon collecting and analyzing child XY’s social and academic language proficiency data child XY has a better mastery of the social aspect of the language, than the academic aspect of the language.
 Through informal observation I have listened in on conversation among child XY and her peers.
 She expresses confidence when speaking to her peers, and seems to be socially outgoing.
 However, upon assessing her academic language data via various channels child XY has a long way to go academically.